 While on the campus of Wayne College or The University of Akron, each student is required to carry a photo-identification (Zip Card/ID) card bearing his/her name, student number and other pertinent information.
-Each semester or summer session a validation sticker is issued to each registered part- or full-time student.
-The ID card is used to secure materials from the library and obtain tickets to athletic or cultural events.
+The ID card is used for in-person registration, to secure materials from the library, at the Wayne College Bookstore, and to obtain tickets to athletic or cultural events at the Wayne or Akron campuses.
 ID cards are not transferable and must be presented when requested by University officials.

 These cards are issued free-of-charge to all new students.
 ID pictures are taken at Wayne College throughout the year.
-Students should contact the Student Services Office of Wayne College to obtain a card.
+Students should contact Student Services & Support at Wayne College to obtain a card.
 A replacement fee of \$5 is assessed for lost cards.